mattserves/CMPLXSYS530/Assignment4.md

 I'm still working out the code for the interaction sequence.
 The biggest question is how to handle the interaction calculations.
 I envision creating a 2D array that stores student's desirability for each company interacted with, based on region and industry preference.
 A similar array would be created for each company's desirability of each student interacted with.
 There would be a sorting procedure (step 2 for students, step 4 for companies)

+__*LS COMMENTS:*__
+*Good start here.
+As with any matching process, you'll need to think very carefully about who moves when, as that is going to matter a lot to the ability of the system to sort itself out.
+Along these lines, I might suggest also think about asynchronous vs. sychronous updating.
+One other question I had concerns the number of openings companies will have - is it a set number of hires per university OR a number that they will have available for the whole system?
+If it is across the whole system, then the order of which university sorts itself first is also going to matter.*

 I'm also putting thought into the predetermined recruiting strategies.
 I'm thinking that one could be for companies to only target universities in their region.
 Another might be only target top 10/25/50/100 schools.

+__*LS COMMENTS:*__
+*See earlier comment on network structure, as this decision will likely end up mattering a lot!
+I would suggest also doing a baseline model wherein companies just randomly pick universities to go to*

 The acceptance decision procedure would identify the company highest on their desired list, check to see if there was an offer, check to make sure the job meets the salary and bonus requirements, and accepts the job.
 Otherwise, the student would move on to the next company on the list.